-See standing orders 5(i) and (j) below for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the council. - r Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors present and absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iiii. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - v. if there was a public participation session; and - vi. the resolutions made. - t A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - u No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
+- r The minutes of a meeting shall include an accurate record of the following: i.the time and place of the meeting; - ii. the names of councillors present and absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - v. if there was a public participation session; and - vi. the resolutions made.

+s A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter.

+t No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.